 Ed Ruscha and Signage

 On the roster at Ferus Gallery, Ed Ruscha was one of the pivotal artists of Los Angeles Pop who worked in a variety of media, with the majority of his Pop works typically printed or painted.
-Emphasizing the omnipresence of signage in Los Angeles, Ruscha used words and phrases as his subject in his earliest Pop art paintings.
-His first reference to popular culture was his painting Large Trademark with Eight Spotlights (1962), where he appropriated the 20th Century Fox logo in a simplified composition with the hard edges and clear palette of a cartoon, echoing the similar billboards.
+Emphasizing the omnipresence of signage in Los Angeles, Ruscha used words and phrases as subjects in his earliest Pop art paintings.
+His first reference to popular culture was the painting Large Trademark with Eight Spotlights (1962), where he appropriated the 20th Century Fox logo in a simplified composition with the hard edges and clear palette of a cartoon, echoing the similar billboards.
 His subsequent paintings of words further blurred the lines between advertising signage, painting, and abstraction, undermining the divisions between the aesthetic world and the commercial realm, some even incorporating three-dimensional objects like pencils and comic books on the canvases.
-Ruscha's work presages theof the later 1960s, driven by the idea behind the artwork rather than the specific image.
+Ruscha's work presages the Conceptual art of the later 1960s, driven by the idea behind the artwork rather than the specific image.
 Ruscha's exploration of a variety of commonplace images and themes went beyond merely reproducing them, but to examining the interchangeability of image, text, place, and experience.